ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/PageRank.rst

 .. pseudo_h3:: Hints for Simulator
     :class: underlined

 The `PageRank Simulator <http://caccio.blogdns.net/software/pagerank-simulator>`__ is a Java application.
 Due to recent security improvements in Java, *you probably will not be able to run the file* as downloaded from the author's site.
-Use the copy linked on my home page.
+Use the copy linked on the CS160 page.

 .. image:: Images/PageRankSim.png